Phenotypic-Screening-QMUL/R_General_Use_User_Guides/README.md

 More specific code examples for individual analysis software may be found in the facility GitHub and Teams Hub.

+If you would like to copy the scripts only - these are available in the Raw Code folder

 For bioinformatics support, contact Ryan Wallis at: phenotypic-screening@qmul.ac.uk